Ko Te Niwha

 The Platform will help fulfil the Government’s Treaty of Waitangi/Tiriti o Waitangi (Tiriti) obligations, and address health inequities.

-The research will be multidisciplinary, collaborative, and world-class.
+The research will be multidisciplinary, collaborative and world-class.

 read more